PrimCraft/primcraft.com/_i18n/en-US/servers/es/server-rules.md

 ### General rule on how we choose an action
 1. If it is your first minor offense, you will receive a warning.
 2. If it is a major offense, regardless if it is the first offense, will result in a global ban.
-3. If you repeat the same offense multiple times, regardless of the severity, you will global ban.
+3. If you repeat the same offense multiple times, regardless of the severity, will result in a global ban.
 4. If you are just offending some of our special/stupid rules, e.g. no politics, you will only be warned or banned locally.
 We cannot global ban you since it does not comply with MCBANS policy anyway.

 ### What counts as a minor offense and what count as a major offense?
 Usually, the following are considered major offenses:
 1. breaking more than 50 blocks of what is clearly a building without permission;
 2. placing more than 50 blocks out of place of what is clearly a building;
-3. breaking more than 200 blocks of produces of a farm;
+3. breaking more than 200 blocks of produces of a farm without permission;
-4. placing more than 50 blocks out of place of what is clearly a farm;
+4. placing more than 50 blocks out of place of what is clearly a farm without permission;
-5. whipping out the whole animal population of any farm;
+5. whipping out the whole animal population of a farm without permission;
 6. killing more than 20 animals of a farm without permission;
 7. killing without permission of more than 10 villagers where the villagers are clearly protected by other players;
 8. modifying a mob farm with a clear intention of disabling it without permission or sufficient reasoning;
     - It is up to the admin team to decide whether a reasoning can be considered sufficient, but usually if a mob farm is causing a lot of SERVER lag, or if the mob farm is malfunctioning in a way that is threatening the safety of other players or their properties, you will have sufficient reason to disable the farm.
 9. repeatedly harassing other players;
-10. repeating minor offenses multiple times;
+10. repeating minor offenses multiple times.

 Anything not mentioned above is probably a minor offense.
 Again, our admin team reserves the right to interpret and amend the above-mentioned rules.